Rohos Logon Key 2-FA software secures your Terminal Server and allows to login into Remote Desktop by using a password + hardware USB token.

 If you have decided to use USB flash drive and first variant of authentication.
 You don’t need to install Rohos Logon key on every workstation.
 Only this portable application needs to be installed for free.
 How to get it?

-In the USB key manager application there is an additional option, that provides to copy Rohos Remote Login to USB-drive.
+You can also find it in the USB key manager application there is an additional option, that provides to copy Rohos Remote Login to USB-drive.
 Use the Remote Desktop button in USB key manager for it.

 A user should run once Logon Key (RDP setup) application on any client PC with Windows 7/8.
 After that he must launch Remote Desctiop application.